 Understanding the process of reionization is key to understanding the transition of the universe from a predominantly neutral gas to a plasma state.
-The ionization is thought to have been facilitated by star-forming galaxies and active galactic nuclei, both of which produce escaping ionizing radiation at unconstrained levels \citep{Finkelstein2019, Madau2024}.
-How much radiation was produced, how much of it escaped the galaxies, and what was the escape mechanism are questions that cannot be fully answered using measurements from the reionization era, as most of the ionizing UV radiation is absorbed by intervening neutral hydrogen along the line-of-sight.
+Reionization is thought to have been facilitated by star-forming galaxies and active galactic nuclei, both of which produce escaping ionizing radiation at levels that are currently unconstrained \citep{Finkelstein2019, Madau2024}.
+How much radiation was produced, how much of it escaped the galaxies, and how escape was facilitated are questions that cannot be fully answered using measurements from the reionization era, as most of the ionizing UV radiation is absorbed by intervening neutral hydrogen along the line-of-sight.
 Galaxies in the local universe that have analogous properties to those sources in the reionization era will provide a unique and directly observable characterization of LyC escape. \\[-.25in]